15 Outstanding Chocolatiers in the U.S.

 Seattle, WA is on my bucket list of places to travel to and one sweet destination that’s definitely bookmarked on my itinerary is Fran’s Chocolates.
 Also a family owned establishment, Fran Bigelow is credited as being a master chocolatier and has been creating French pastries and artisanal chocolates since 1982.
 Menu offerings are quite extensive and I highly recommend the dark and milk chocolate peanut butter cups and the dark and milk chocolate salted caramels.
 If you really want to treat yourself, the assortment of truffles and variety of gold bars definitely fit the bill.
 I was especially impressed by their lightening fast shipping service during this past holiday season and the packaging of all of their items added to the already indulgent experience.

-So, fellow chocolate eater, get to ordering.
+So, fellow chocolate eater, get to indulging.
 You too will be more than satisfied.
 You’ll be in love.
+If you sampled any of the places mentioned in this post and/or have suggestions for other chocolatiers, share your feedback in the comments below.